This class is completed entirely at Home

 Skill Labs are completed remotely with our staff

-A skill lab box will be sent to the student that will contain all the needed equipment for learning labs remotely, after orientation but before your first skill.
+A skill lab box will be loaned to the student and will contain all the needed equipment for learning labs remotely, after orientation but before your first skill.
 Skill Labs require a minimum of 24 hours of instruction, with 4 hours per week.
 Labs will begin in week 3 of your course.
-Labs are in 4 hour blocks and students may not complete more than 4 hours per day.
+Labs are in 2 hour blocks and students may not complete more than 4 hours per day.

 ** Course costs include shipping and handling of all equipment being sent to the student.